 Where to get it:

-Industry-standard models from Fletcher-Terry are widely trusted, but you can also find a range of point drivers through Amazon, including budget-friendly and premium options for different point types.
+Industry-standard models from Fletcher are widely trusted, but you can also find a range of point drivers through Amazon, including budget-friendly and premium options for different point types.

 6. Glass Cutter and Safety Glass Handling Tools

 Nothing wrecks a frame faster than a bad glass cut.
-Cutting glass in house takes precision and the proper safety gear.
+In-house glass cutting takes precision and the proper safety gear.
 Quality glass cutters give you clean panels without chips or jagged edges.

 Grippers, gloves, and edge protectors help keep accidents — and wasted materials — off your workbench.
-One slip can turn a quick install into a costly delay.
+And when one slip can turn a quick install into a costly delay, those benefits are worth investing in.

 Where to get it:

-A clean, sealed backing shows attention to detail, helps protect the artwork, and gives the piece a finished gallery-ready look.
-It’s one of the final steps in the process and one your customers will definitely notice.
+Applying dust covers smoothly with a kraft paper dispenser and trimming the edges flush with a precise knife ensures a clean, sealed backing.
+This helps protect the artwork and gives every piece a polished, gallery-ready look.
+It’s one of the final steps in the process and one that your customers will certainly notice.

 Where to get it:

-At United Mfrs Supplies, you’ll find quality finishing tools from leading brands, including trimmers, dispensers, tapes, and replacement parts.
+At United Mfrs Supplies, you can find quality finishing tools from leading brands, including trimming knives, dispensers, kraft paper rolls, and replacement parts.

 Driver tools help you attach everything quickly and securely, keeping your production line moving and your customers happy.